-Noticed zsh is a alternative that has a vocal fan base, thought I’d see if it lived up to the hype.
-I’ve been using it for a couple months now but so far I think I like it, and I am sure I have only scratched the surface of what it is capable of. which was probably true of bash as well…
+Then I noticed zsh is a alternative that has a vocal fan base.
+Thought I’d see if it lived up to the hype.
+I’ve been using it for a couple months now, and so far I think I like it, but I am sure I have only scratched the surface of what it is capable of. which was probably true of bash as well…

 Anyway, installing isn’t to hard, but not very obvious so I thought I would document how I did it to see if anyone wanted to chime in on how I did it wrong, or possibly would find it usefull.

-Use bash terminal one last time to install oh-my-zsh (https://github.com/robbyrussell/oh-my-zsh)
+apt-get install zsh Use bash terminal one last time to install oh-my-zsh